james-garner-canonical/charmlibs-pathops/_docs/how-to/python-package.md

 A major benefit of publishing on PyPI is that users of your library can specify version ranges in their dependencies.
 Therefore, if you’re going to publish on PyPI, we highly recommend that you use semantic versioning for your library.

-A non-dev/alpha/beta/etc qualified 1.x release to PyPI signifies that your library is ready for public consumption.
+A 1.x release to PyPI that isn't qualified with dev/alpha/beta/etc signifies that your library is ready for public consumption.
 You should also communicate this through the ["Development Status" Trove classifier](https://pypi.org/classifiers/) in your `pyproject.toml`.